OData/WebApi/_posts/2016-08-05-04-26-modelbound-attribute.md

 #### Page Attribute on Entity Type

-The first page attribute on Customer type, means the query setting when we query the Customer type, like `localhost\odata\Customers`, the max value for `$top` is 5 and page size of returned customers are 1.
+The first page attribute on Customer type, means the query setting when we query the Customer type, like `localhost\odata\Customers`, the max value for `$top` is 5 and page size of returned customers is 1.

 For example: